AI4quantum/twisteRL/README.md

 3. **Implement the environment** by defining a struct and implementing `twisterl::rl::env::Env` for it.
 Provide logic for `reset`, `step`, `observe`, `reward`, etc.

+In inference, `twisterRL` algorithms track the actions applied to the environment externally.
+If you need the environment itself to track them, implement the `track_solution` and `solution` methods in the `Env` trait.

 4. **Expose it to Python** using `PyBaseEnv`:
    ```rust
    use pyo3::prelude::*;